evercoinx/meme-tools/README.md

     - Connect this website to the registered domain

-4. Create these social channels:
+4. Create the social channels:

-    - Create an email on [Adguard](https://adguard.com/en/adguard-temp-mail/overview.html), if the website is not created
+    - If the website is not created, create an email on [Adguard](https://adguard.com/en/adguard-temp-mail/overview.html)

     - Create an account on [X.com](https://x.com/i/flow/signup).
 Use either an Adguard or Godaddy email for it